alimohebbi/test-reuse-study/test_reuse_evaluator/ATM_generator/README.md

 - Semantic Matching Configurations: `config_sample.csv`

 Location of output:
-Migrated Test cases in Java
+- Migrated Test cases in Java: `ATM-Modified/generated`
+- Status of migrations: `results.csv`

 ### Requirements
 - Java 8
+- Java
 - python 3.7
 - pip3
 - python3.7-dev
 - 8 GB RAM
-- Android Emulator Version X
+- Android Emulator for Android 6 API 23
-- Node4j
+- Neo4j 4.3.2 Community Edition
 - gradle

+> Install android emulator
 > Emulator should be accessible from command line.
-> For example running `emualtor -avd [emulator name]` should result in running the emulator.
+> For example running `emualtor -avd emulator1` should result in running the emulator.

-> Username and password of Neo4j should be set to `neo4j`
+> Use `neo4j_installation.md` file to install and run neo4j

 ### Python Packages
 You can use the same virtual environment as the `isolation` package.